mayconbeserra/learning-react-flux/README.md

 # Summary of Dynamic Data and Lifecycle

-+ Props: Pass data to child components;
++ Props: they are used to pass data to child components;
 + State: Data in controller view;
-+ Lifecycle: Handle bootstrapping and third party integrations;
++ Lifecycle: handle bootstrapping and third party integrations (http://facebook.github.io/react/docs/component-specs.html);

 # Composition